Cooking

 How to cook a baked potato

-It's so easy to learn how to prepare a baked potato and you'll be surprised with the many ways you can cook one.
+It’s so easy to learn how to prepare this favorite starchy root, and you’ll be surprised with the many ways you can cook one.

-Whether you're preparing a baked potato for just yourself or for a crowd of hungry guests, try one of these methods to achieve the ultimate in baked potato taste and appearance.
+Whether you’re preparing this for just yourself or for a crowd of hungry guests, try one of these methods to achieve the ultimate in taste and appearance.

 Conventional oven method:

-2. With a fork or sharp knife, pierce each potato 2 or 3 times.
+2. With a fork or sharp knife, pierce each one 2 or 3 times.

 3. Place on cookie sheet or baking pan.
 Bake 50 to 60 minutes or until tender when pierced with a fork.